vipper36/blender_mmd_tools/README.md

- so the Spot Lamp is placed with near-directional lamp parameters. the shadow catcher actually recieves shadow alpha and converts the alpha to a shadow color and alpha. the shadow catcher ignores Ray Shadows, using a Light Group.
+ so the Spot Lamp is placed with near-directional lamp parameters. the shadow catcher actually recieves shadow alpha and converts the alpha to a shadow color and alpha. the shadow catcher ignores Ray Shadows, by using a Light Group.

-#### non-MMD shaders
+#### Custom shaders
-You can use non-MMD shaders with hacks.
+You can also use MME-like custom shaders with hacks.

 ##### Custom specular
 1. change Render Engine to Blender Render